tianyue58/tp/docs/DeveloperGuide.md

 - Expected output: An error message is shown in the `Result Box`, as the index specified exceeds the length of the displayed application list.

 4. Test case: `edit 3 p/tester`
-- Expected output: An error message is shown in the `Result Box`, as the field after editing is exactly the same as before.
+- Expected output: A warning message is shown in the `Result Box`, as the field after editing is exactly the same as before.

 ### Completing an application